pastorismylord/Community-Modpack/README.md

-Please use RimPy to load this modlist into your game The latest version of Rimpy can be gotten from Rimpy's discord: https://discord.gg/m9u63kD8
+Please use RimPy to load this modlist into your game The latest version of Rimpy can be gotten from https://steamcommunity.com/sharedfiles/filedetails/?id=1847679158